 Remember: See where your most recent hires are looking online to get an idea.
 Your ideal talent is likely already looking in the same place.

 Many TA pros ignore the tech stack until they have a pain point.
 This is all backward.

 Your tech stack should be one of your first considerations when it comes to building any strategy.
 Building and continually innovating your tech stack is not an easy feat, but it is essential for a robust talent engagement strategy.
 It is often difficult to pinpoint the right technology for your unique business needs and to keep up with the ever-changing technology landscape.
-The process of selecting and implementing a new technology can be daunting and overwhelming, especially if you’re trying to hire in high-volume.
-Talent Tech Labs’ Innovation Cycle provides a framework for navigating the process of continually adopting new technologies to stay ahead of the curve.
+The process of selecting and implementing new technology can be daunting and overwhelming, especially if you’re trying to hire in high-volume.

 Most organizations will already have an ATS or CRM.
 However, the ATS is primarily an organizational tool.
 It should be used to enable engagement programs and strategies, while the CRM facilitates and drives the interactions between candidates, recruiters, and hiring managers.
 Many ATS providers understand this gap and are actively implementing CRM capabilities into their platforms, but by and large, the ATS serves to track applicants as the name implies.

 If you’re lucky to have both (bonus points for your employee referral program or employee advocacy platform) use the data you pull from there to supplement your audit.
 Many of these programs have robust analytics capabilities, which can help identify bottlenecks and holes in your talent engagement strategies and team.

 Bonus Material: A winning talent engagement and acquisition strategy is one that relies on advanced, insightful tools.
 See why TA professionals are embracing the use of Talent Intelligence tools to help them achieve their recruitment and hiring goals.